segunak/SegunAkinyemi.com/docs/_posts/2023-12-03-attack-on-titan-cemented-greatness.md

 title: >
   The Final Triumph: Attack on Titan Cements Itself Among the Greatest Anime of All Time
 excerpt: "A grand journey, more than a decade in the making, culminated in Attack on Titan's epic (albeit flawed) conclusion, solidifying its place among the anime greats."
+last_modified_at: 2023-12-03T23:26:25
 breadcrumbs: true
-toc: true
-toc_sticky: true
+classes: wide
+author_profile: false
+sidebar:
-toc_label: "On This Page"
+  title: "On This Page"
-toc_icon: "crown"
+  nav: attackontitan
 header:
   teaser: /assets/images/aot3.jpg
   og_image: /assets/images/aot3.jpg # OG = Open Graph, shows up in social sharing situations.